mikasa1110/restapi-gin-aws/README.md

 # restapi-gin-gorm-docker
-# project
+# AIm
-A practice project for building golang app and deploy it with docker.
+A practice for building golang app and deploy it with docker.
 RESTful API

 # Technologies Used